husarms/coin-surfer/README.md

 It uses "surfers" to continually monitor the cryptocurrency market and determine the best time to make a trade.

 This application is fully capable of making real trades, with real money.
-It can also be used to learn and develop predictive algorithms with real-world live data - without risking anything financially.
+It can also be used to learn and develop predictive algorithms using real-world live data - without risking anything financially.

 A few [example surfers](#surfers) are provided - or you can write your own utilizing the functions provided in the project.